mgaskill/michaelgaskill.com/db/import/about-systems-software-engineer.md

 *Oracle Tuxedo, TIBCO, and MicroSoft BizTalk,* as well as message-queue middleware, such as *IBM MQ, Microsoft MQ, RabbitMQ, and Java JMS.*

-I conceived, architected, and co-developed a full SOA product, named BroadSight, that was developed to implement the *Object Management Group (OMG)* TINA-C specification for telecommunications interoperability.
-BroadSight was a telecom-grade product, with support for services written in *C, C++, and Java* and bus service available via *CORBA, COM/DCOM, SOAP, Java RMI, and an efficient proprietary wire protocol.*  The was used successfully on *Windows, Linux, and Solaris*, and was designed to be fully platform-independent.
+I conceived, architected, and co-developed a full SOA platform, named BroadSight, that was created to implement the *Object Management Group (OMG)* TINA-C specification for telecommunications interoperability.
+BroadSight was a telecom-grade product, with support for services written in *C, C++, and Java* and bus service available via *CORBA, COM/DCOM, SOAP, Java RMI, and a robust, efficient proprietary wire protocol* that I created.
+The product was used successfully on *Windows, Linux, and Solaris*, and was designed to be fully platform-independent.